Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

     git clone --recurse-submodules git@github.com:Pelagicore/pelux-manifests.git

-2. Build and run docker image
+2. Start Docker through Vagrant

 .. code-block:: bash

     docker build -t pelux .
     docker run -d --name pelux-build -v $(pwd):/docker pelux

-3. Run inside the docker container
+3. Run inside the Docker container

-At this point, we recommend using ``docker exec -it pelux-build /bin/bash`` and follow the same instructions as when building locally (but inside the Docker container).
+At this point, we recommend using ``vagrant ssh`` and follow the same instructions as when building locally (but inside the Docker container).

 4. Move the built images to the host

-The directory where you cloned pelux-manifests is bind-mounted to ``/docker`` inside the container, so you can simply run:
+The directory where you cloned pelux-manifests is bind-mounted to ``/vagrant`` inside the container, so you can simply run:

 .. code-block:: bash

-    cp <YOCTO_DIR>/build/tmp/deploy/images /docker
+    cp <YOCTO_DIR>/build/tmp/deploy/images /vagrant

-For more detailed steps, refer to the ``Jenkinsfile`` in ``pelux-manifests``, where we use the Docker integration in Jenkins.
+For more detailed steps, refer to the ``Jenkinsfile`` in ``pelux-manifests``, where we have automated our building of PELUX.

 .. _Qt Automotive Suite: https://www.qt.io/qt-automotive-suite/